 The weapons of the ninja are among the most deadly and tricky to use.
 The throwing star is outlawed in many U. S. states.
-Nunchakus (nunchucks)– two bo (sticks) connected by a chain– are both defensive and offensive.
+Nunchakus (nunchucks) which is two bo (sticks) connected by a chain are both a defensive and offensive weapon.
 They can be used to entangle a blade or staff and disarm an attacker.
 Poison darts could be carried in the mouth to kill at close range or shot with a blowgun.
 Kunoichi, or female ninjas, would hide poisonous darts in their hair.
 They also used the tessen, a folding fan with an iron frame that sometimes had a sharp edge used to strike or cut an enemy.

 More Obscure Martial Arts